iconify/documentation/documents/pages/articles/cleaning-up-icons/palette.md

 </svg>
 ```

-Colors in those icons is intended to be changed by changing `[prop]fill` property:
+Color in those icons is intended to be changed by changing `[prop]fill` property:

 ```css
 svg {